George Chacko

 Research Statement

 CS 597 offerings: I am willing to offer CS 597 courses for current PhD or MS students at UIUC who are looking for potential thesis topics.
-The research I can advise on (joint with Tandy Warnow) is presently focused on clustering and community detection with application to the real world problems of science mapping, research evaluation, and scientometrics.
+The research I can advise on is presently focused on clustering, community detection. community search with application to the real world problems of science mapping, research evaluation, and scientometrics.
+A key part of the group experience is developing the ability to critically interpret the literature relevant to our interests.
+Students are expected to develop their verbal and written communication skills.

 Selected Articles in Journals